SPLK-1002 Transactions and Event Correlation Practice Question

 Use `transaction user startswith="login" endswith="logout" maxspan=8h keepevicted=true`.

-Option B is correct because adding keepevicted=true will output incomplete transactions (those missing the logout event) as evicted transactions, allowing the analyst to see all sessions, including those where the logout was not recorded.
-Option A (maxevents=100) may still miss sessions if they don't have a logout.
-Option C (stats with bucket) does not properly group events into sessions.
-Option D (removing startswith/endswith) would group all events of the same user within 8 hours, potentially merging separate sessions inaccurately.
+Adding keepevicted=true to the transaction command causes Splunk to output incomplete transactions (those missing the logout event) as evicted transactions.
+This allows the analyst to see all sessions, including those where the logout was not recorded, preventing missing data.
+Option A uses stats with time buckets, which does not properly group events into sessions.
+Option B removes startswith and endswith, so it would group all events of the same user within 8 hours, potentially merging separate sessions inaccurately.
+Option D uses maxevents=100, which may still drop sessions if they have many events, and manual filtering is inefficient.

 Answer analysis